yonsei-sslab/XBA/README.md

 ## Detailed Description

 ### XBA class
 `xba.py` defines the main class of XBA.
 It implements the core functionalities of XBA including training, validation, data loading, and building the model.
-To use XBA, users should first instantiate this class and can utilize proper methods according to their use cases.
+To use XBA, users should first instantiate this class and further functionalities are provided as methods of XBA class.
 In this way, they can use XBA as it is implemented.
 If users want to make specific changes in implementations such as modifying tensorflow training code or changing the model architecture, `xba.py` is a good starting point to take a look at.

 ### Training
 The main training script is `train.py` and it needs the following parameters.

 * `target`: A name of target binary for training.
-Data will be loaded from `./data/{target}/`. *cURL*, *Httpd*, *libc*, *libcrypto*, *libcrypto-xarch*, *OpenSSL*, *sqlite3* are available by default.
+Data will be loaded from `./data/{target}/`. *cURL*, *Httpd*, *libc*, *libcrypto*, *libcrypto-xarch*, *OpenSSL*, *sqlite3* are available currently.
 * `embedding_type`: A type of base feature of binary code blocks that will be an input of the first layer of GCN.
-BoW and DeepBinDiff are available by default.
+BoW and DeepBinDiff are available currently.
 * `learning_rate`: A hyperparameter for the Adam optimizer.
 The default value is 1e-03.
 * `epochs`: The epoch number of training.
-Note that the batch size is 1 by default.
+Note that the batch size is 1 by default, so there is one iteration per epoch.
 * `dropout`: A hyperparameter for the training.
 0 by default.
 * `gamma`: A hyperparameter for the margin-based hinge loss.
 * `k`: The number of negative samples per positive pair.
 * `layer`: The number of GCN layers that XBA uses.
-* `ae_dim`: A dimension of output embedding.
+* `ae_dim`: The dimension of output embedding.
 By default, it is set to 200.
 * `seed`: A proportion of the dataset to be included in the train split.
 For example, if it is 3 then 30% of the data will be used for training.
-* `log`: Print log if True
+* `log`: Default python logging level.
+A default value is *INFO*.
 * `record`: Record history of training in the `history` directory and the hit scores in the `result` directory.
 * `restore`: Before training, restore the parameters to continue training.
 * `validate`: Validation after the training.

-The following code snippet trains XBA on {`target`} data with {`embedding_type`} features. {`seed`}% seed alignments are used for training and after finishing training model parameters are stored in the `saved_model` directory.
-When instantiating XBA class, you should put hyperparameters for the training that will be being used for all afterward operations with the class.
-Having the XBA class instantiated with proper hyperparameters, the first thing you can do is loading data.
-You can load the data that we've preprocessed with a single line of code.
+The following code snippet trains XBA on {`target`} data with {`embedding_type`} features. {`seed`}% seed alignments are used for training and after finishing training the model parameters are stored in the `saved_model` directory.
+When instantiating XBA class, users should put hyperparameters for the training that will also be used for all afterward operations with the class.
+Having the XBA class instantiated with proper hyperparameters, the first thing user can do is loading data.
+Users can load the data that we've already preprocessed with a single line of code.
 The return values of `data_load()` are as follow:

 * adjacency_matrix_tuple: this is an adjacency matric in COOrdinate format.
-Each entry is calculated based on fun/ifun that is specified in our paper.
+Each entry is calculated based on fun/ifun of edges in the graph, which is explained in our paper.
-* embeddings_tuple, embeddings_mat: these are base features of all nodes in the binary graph.
-It is generated by the method specified with the `embedding_type` parameter.
+* embeddings_tuple, embeddings_mat: these are base features of all nodes in the graph.
+It is generated by the method specified by the `embedding_type` parameter.
 * test_data, train_data: lists of labeled data

 `build_model()` builds the GCN model and `train()` gets the data and model as inputs to train the model.